 Date of death: 30 Jan 1943 Carmangay, Alberta, Canada

-Source: Franklin Evening Star, Franklin, IN, February 1, 1943
+Source: Franklin Evening Star, Franklin, Johnson County, Indiana; February 1, 1943

 Submitted by Mark E. Wirey